Ground state wave functions for the quantum Hall effect on a sphere and the Atiyah-Singer index theorem: Introduction

 while if $m$ is negative $n_-$ can vanish and then

 When the zero modes have only one chirality the number of linearly independent zero modes is exactly $|m|$ this reflects the degeneracy of the ground state.

 In this paper we investigate the quantum Hall effect (QHE) on a sphere from the point of view of the Atiyah-singer index theorem and show how the zero modes relate to Haldane's version of the Laughlin ground state wave function.
 While the role of topology has long been appreciated in the quantum Hall effect to our knowledge the Atiyah-Singer index theorem has not been exploited to any great extent, except for the case of relativistic 4-component fermions in graphene, \cite{Park+Yi,Ezawa}, and in non-commutative geometry in the higher dimensional QHE \cite{Hasebe}.
-In this work we are dealing with ordinary 2-component non-relativistic electrons and this has not been investigate before to our knowledge.
+The index theorem in our present context of ordinary 2-component non-relativistic electrons was used in \cite{Koma}, though there it was in the context of non-Abelian gauge fields on a torus and the zero modes were not constructed explicitly.
 The fact that the filling factor is related to the Chern class of a $U(1)$ bundle over a torus, which is a Brillouin zone in $k$-space, was pointed out in \cite{NTW}, but while Chern classes are part of the index theorem for the Dirac operator, the theorem itself is much more than just Chern classes, in the context studied here it is about zero modes of the Dirac equation.
 Another topological aspect of the quantum Hall effect is its relation to Chern-Simons theory but this is not relevant to the index theorem, Chern-Simons theories are only defined in odd dimensions and the index always vanishes in odd dimensions.

 The integer QHE is studied first, with a uniform magnetic flux through the surface of the sphere.
 The exact ground state for $N$ non-interacting Fermions is calculated and reproduces Haldane's result, equation (\ref{eq:Haldane}), for filling factor $\nu = 1$.